Verroq/NexusAccounting/README.md

 ## How it works

-The addon reads your `nexus_token` JWT directly from the browser cookies — no credentials to enter.
+The addon reads your `nexus_token` JWT directly from the browser cookies, no credentials to enter.
 You just need to be logged in to Nexus Legacy.

 All data is stored locally in `browser.storage.local`.
 Nothing is sent anywhere.